crossplane/crossplane/design/design-doc-composition.md

 * `InfrastructureDefinition` - Defines a new kind of Kubernetes custom resource that represents a logical group of infrastructure.
-* `InfrastructurePublication` - Defines a new kind of Kubernetes custom resource that binds a logical group of infrastructure to an application by "publishing" a resource defined by an `InfrastructureDefinition`.
+* `InfrastructurePublication` - Defines a new kind of Kubernetes custom resource that indicates an application operator's requirement for infrastructure by "publishing" a resource defined by an `InfrastructureDefinition` as available to application operators.
 * `Composition` - Configures how one or more custom resources should be rendered in response to the creation or modification of a custom resource defined by an `ApplicationDefinition` or `InfrastructureDefinition`.